How to Measure Women’s Sizes — Full Guide + Chart

 How to Measure Yourself Accurately

-Before you use any size chart, the first step is to take your body measurements.
-You will need a soft measuring tape and a mirror (or a friend to help).
+Before you will use any size chart, the first step is to take your body measurements.
+You will need the soft measuring tape and also mirror (or a friend to help).
 Here’s how:

 Bust – Measure around the fullest part of your bust, keeping the tape level across your back.
 Don’t pull too tight.